Bytown and Prescott Railway: The line today

 Several portions of the line are still in use.

-In Ottawa, the O-Train Trillium Line uses the original B&PR route north from Greenboro Station, following the route to the Chaudière Falls area, and ending at Bayview Station.
+In Ottawa, O-Train Line 2 uses the original B&PR route north from Leitrim Station, following the route to the Chaudière Falls area, and ending at Bayview Station.
 Bayview is some distance to the west of the original Broad Street Station.
 The line originally curved to the east just south of Bayview Station, a route that can still be seen in the layout of roads and buildings in the area.
-The Trillium Line runs under the Canal where Dow's Lake narrows towards the canal again, whereas the spur formerly ran over it at a location just south of Dow's Lake.
-The original route can easily be seen as the smoothly curving line of trees just west of the Lake, running southeast out of Carling Station and continuing through the Carleton University campus.
-Since 2020, several sections of the Trillium Line were removed during the Stage 2 expansion to allow for twinning the tracks.
+Line 2 runs under the Canal where Dow's Lake narrows towards the canal again, whereas the spur formerly ran over it at a location just south of Dow's Lake.
+The original route can easily be seen as the smoothly curving line of trees just west of the Lake, running southeast out of Dow's Lake station and continuing through the Carleton University campus.
+Initially, the train only runs through sections between Bayview and Greenboro, sections between Greenboro and Leitrim were opened in January 2025.

-The section south from Greenboro is now used as a busway, providing connections to the Ottawa Macdonald–Cartier International Airport and Leitrim Station.
-Plans to extend the O-Train Trillium Line along this route were shelved in 2006, but continue to be examined.
-As part of the original plans, a large parking lot was constructed some distance to the south of the Airport, acting as a suburban collector point.
-Customers using this lot currently have to use the busway to the end of the O-Train lot, adding considerable time to their journey.